medikoo/serverless-plugin-dynamodb-autoscaling/README.md

       tableName2:
         indexes: false

-      # Tweak minCapacity setting for tableName3 (for both table and indexes)
+      # Tweak minCapacity setting for all tables that start with tableName
-      tableName3:
+      # (glob patterns can be used)
+      tableName*:
         minCapacity: 10

       tableName4: